 If you instruct us, we will provide you with our Terms of Business.
 This document states initial information including who will deal with your case and what our charges are.
 Once this is signed, we will contact the seller’s solicitor and inform them that we are acting for you.
 We’ll ask for the draft contract, title information and forms related to the property.

 We will inspect the draft contract and documentation and go through it with you.
 This would be the time to check the tenure of the property is what you think it is.
 In the case of purchasing leasehold, check the lease length, any covenants, service charge and rent provisions.
 We will ensure you are happy with all arrangements and will raise any enquiries with the seller’s solicitor.

 Property valuation and Survey

 We will go through the terms of your mortgage offer.
 Your lender needs a property valuation done on the property you are purchasing because they need to know that the property provides enough security for the mortgage.
-Sometimes you have to pay them for this and sometimes they include it in your deal.
+Sometimes you have to pay them for this but sometimes they include it in your mortgage deal.

 You could instruct a surveyor registered with the Royal Institute of Chartered Surveyors (RICS) to carry out a full structural survey of the property.
 Some lenders allow you to ‘upgrade’ their basic valuation to this.
 This will provide reassurance that the house is sound, but may reveal the full extent of any work needed on the property.
 The potential for costly works can be used to negotiate with the seller; they might drop their price or might do the work themselves.
 Only about a fifth of purchasers instruct a surveyor, but the cost of not doing the survey can be many times that of doing one.